zachintosh/zerapix-todo/README.md

 The app is built with Typescript.

-I implemented an ESLint config I shared with one of my coding buddies that we use in our personal apps.
+I implemented an ESLint config I share with one of my coding colleagues that we use in our personal apps.
 Was easier to set up than setting up ESLint from scratch.
-Need that formatting. :very_dapper_man_who_clearly_is_organized: